SSahas/Conversational_chatbot/README.md

 # Improvements

 - we will add an option to optinally upload documents like pdf's , text or word documents along with the url's so the chatbot can get and keep knowledge about the website not only from url's but also from documents.
-- Add the abilty for the chatbot to navigate to a certain place in the website what user actually to go.
+- Add the abilty for the chatbot to navigate to a certain place in the website where the user actually wants to go.

 A full-stack chatbot application using Agno AI with a React frontend and FastAPI backend.